swcarpentry/python-novice-gapminder/_episodes/03-types-conversion.md

 > ~~~
 > {: .error}
 >
-> Given this information,
-> what do you expect this program to do?
+> Given this information, what do you expect the following program to do?
+>
 > What does it actually do?
+>
 > Why do you think it does that?
 >
 > ~~~